Dalas5/hudi-and-delta-showcase/README.md

 Time taken: 0.079 seconds, Fetched: 43 row(s)
 ```

 The content of both tables is the same after full load and is shown below.
-Notice they are exactly the same for the first load.

 ```scala
 spark.sql("select * from hudi_mor_ro").show(numRows=10, truncate=0, vertical=true)